 Credit risk is the risk of financial loss associated with the counterparty's inability to fulfill its payment obligations.
-Financial instruments that potentially subject the Company to concentrations of credit risks consist principally of cash.
-To minimize the credit risk the Company places these instruments with a high-quality financial institution.
+Financial instruments that potentially subject the Company to concentrations of credit risk consist principally of cash and subscriptions receivable.
+The Company limits its exposure to credit risk by placing its cash with a high credit quality financial institution in Canada.
+The receivables that are financial instruments consist of subscription receivable.
+The maximum exposure to credit risk is the aggregate carrying amount of cash and subscription receivable.